baines-imaging-research-laboratory/radiomics-for-srs-performance-sensitivity-code/README.md

 **IMGPP-124:** Builds on IMGPP-103 by applying the Z-score intensity normalization

 ### Region-of-interest Pre-Processing
-**ROIPP-102:** Takes the original regions-of-interest on the MRI and produces a cropped image volume around the centre of each brain metastasis
+**ROIPP-102:** Takes the original regions-of-interest on the MRI and produces a cropped region-of-interest volume around the centre of each brain metastasis

 **ROIPP-105:** Builds on ROIPP-102 by interpolating to 0.5x0.5x0.5 mm^3 resolution